alright21/CAN_IDS_simulation/README.md

-# CAN_IDS_benchmark
+# CAN_IDS_simulation

-A benchmark of the most interesting CAN bus Intrusion Detection Systems.
+A simulation of the most interesting CAN bus Intrusion Detection Systems against denial of service, fuzzing and message replication attacks.